.

 A cookie banner is an upstream element of a website that allows visitors to make personal settings about which services they want to allow on this website and which not.

-Above all, however, due to the requirements of DSGVO and TTDSG, the cookie banner must absolutely ensure that data processing operations only take place if the visitors to the website have actively consented.
+Above all, however, due to the requirements of DSGVO and TDDDG, the cookie banner must absolutely ensure that data processing operations only take place if the visitors to the website have actively consented.
 Cookie banners therefore use technical measures to ensure that all scripts on the website that collect personal data are blocked.

 As a website operator, you must provide a cookie b anner to comply with the DSGVO (General Data Protection Regulation), as cookies and other data are counted as personal data.